maticnetwork/whitepaper/README.md

 - State transition verification through zk-snarks
 - State transition verification using an EVM-in-an-EVM construction

 One of the main approaches that the Matic Development Team has been researching on is the Stateful object programming model for Plasma.
-The main problem with the applying the Plasma model to contracts on a sidechain is of the "ownership" of states/assets on the sidechain.
+The main problem with applying the Plasma model to contracts on a sidechain is of the "ownership" of states/assets on the sidechain.
 One fundamental property of Plasma is that state represented on a Plasma chain must be able to be withdrawn to the root chain (e.g. Ethereum) in a way that maintains the integrity of that state.
 You should be able to freely move assets/state from the Plasma chain to the root chain, and vice versa.
 This functionality is particularly important when a consensus mechanism on the sidechain goes “bad” and users are forced to withdraw their assets/states from the Plasma chain.

 States/assets belonging to a user (Externally Owned Accounts) are easy to deposit/enter and withdraw/exit from the mainchain to the sidechain and vice versa.
 However, in terms of contracts, it is not easy to identify the ownership of the state - because the state might be owned/controlled by multiple parties.
 The most promising approach to solving this problem is basically separating state and code.